 Bullying is unacceptable and will always be dealt with appropriately.
 We offer support to all children involved including: the child who has been bullied, the bully, the children who assist, children who reinforce and those who are bystanders.
-A restorative approach is used to help the 'bully' change their behaviours and become a more responsible and empathetic person.
-This will ensure that bullying is less likely to re-occur in the future.
-At Hillcross, we will apply our Habits of Mind (such as Listening with Understanding and Empathy and Working Interdependently) as well as our school values, such as challenge, respect and responsibility to support all children involved to feel safe and valued.
+A restorative approach is used to help the 'bully' change their behaviours and become a more responsible, empathetic and compassionate person.
+The aim is to stop the bully from behaving this way, and to adapt the way in which they treat others.
+At Hillcross, we will apply our Habits of Mind (such as Listening with Understanding and Empathy and Working Interdependently) as well as our school values of aspiration, compassion, challenge, respect and responsibility to support all children involved to feel safe and valued.